How To Add A Link Section To WordPress

 Plugin Description

-Link Library allows you to publish a list of your link categories and a complete list of links plus notes and descriptions …
+This plugin gives you the ability to output a list of your link categories and a complete list of links with notes and descriptions …

-This useful plugin can be used to create a page on your website containing a list of all of the link categories in your Links section, plus all links listed in these categories.
-Additionally, you can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your links that lets your site users be made aware of additions to your link library.
+This useful plugin creates a page on your site that contains all the link categories in your Links area, and all links listed in these categories.
+Additionally, you can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed of your links so that your site users can become aware of additions to your link library.

 Congratulations!
-Now you know how to how to add and manage links to other websites and pages in your WordPress sidebar menu.
+Now you know how to add external links to your WordPress site.

 Tip